yaya2devops/terraform-beginner-bootcamp-2023/journal/week2.md

 Also..
 - Consult back the custom providers stuctures and code blocks.
 - Hasicups is a very good project for learning Terraform.
-- Community often includes individuals who start and complete their providers.
+- Community often includes individuals who start and don't complete their providers.<br>
+But that's not us. we are doing it till the very end.

 Over the past weeks, we've been actively experimenting with a variety of exciting technologies and the fun just started.